 6. Repeating the same projects every year.
 Some projects are so popular that you would face wide-scale disappointment if you didn’t do them each year with the next incoming class… you know the ones I’m talking about!
 But repeating too many of the same projects will make your program (and your job) seem stale.
 Instead, weave new projects into your curriculum each year to keep things fresh and interesting.… for your students, and for you!
 You can always find ways to update just about any lesson, and who knows, you may also improve it in the process.
 There’s no shortage of inspiration out there, so keep exploring new ideas!

-7. Reverting to craft projects for holiday gifts.
+7. Reverting to “cookie-cutter” craft projects for holiday gifts.
 Sometimes we cave to the pressure from our grade level co-workers who need a gift to send home for Christmas or Mother’s Day and ran out of time, or simply neglected to plan for it.
-It’s great to help out when we can, but it need not be with a craft!
+It’s great to help out when we can, but it need not be with a cookie-cutter project that doesn’t allow for individual expression.
 One of the wonderful things about art is that there are so many different ways to approach the Standards we teach.
 A Christmas ornament may have symmetry, pattern, and texture, and that Mother’s Day jewelry box could be painted in the style of Monet or Van Gogh.
-Never miss an opportunity to teach important art concepts, techniques, or history, and find ways to tie as much learning as you can into every project you do with your students.
+Never miss an opportunity to teach important art concepts, techniques, or history, and find ways to tie as much learning and personal choice as you can into every project you do with your students.

 8. Teaching a new lesson without trying it yourself first.
 Ouch!
 We’ve all done it and regretted it afterward.
 No matter how straightforward a new project may seem, there is always value in working through it once yourself before you teach it to your students.
 Use this time to really think through how you’re going to explain each step and what the potential problems might be.